The extremal position of a branching random walk on the general linear group: Duality and conditioned integral limit theorems

 \section{Duality and conditioned integral limit theorems}

-In this section we make use of the density assumption \ref{Condi-density} to establish duality identities and state a series of conditioned limit theorems for products of random matrices under a change of measure.
+In this section we make use of assumptions \ref{Condi-density} and \ref{Condi-density-invariant} to establish duality identities and state a series of conditioned limit theorems for products of random matrices under a change of measure.
+Note that all these results are stated for products of random matrices, independent of the context of branching random walks.